cuba-platform/helium-theme/README.md

 ## Installation

-[Install](https://doc.cuba-platform.com/studio/) add-on by the following coordinates using CUBA Studio:
+[Install](https://doc.cuba-platform.com/studio/) add-on from marketplace or by the following coordinates, using CUBA Studio:

 `com.haulmont.addon.helium:helium-global:<version>`